Wirelextechs/fastnet-mtn-data/replit.md

 **Note**: The automatic admin promotion only works for the very first user when the database has no existing admins.
 This ensures secure, controlled access to the admin panel.

+## Pricing & Fees
+The platform charges a **1.18% convenience fee** on all orders:
+- **Package Price**: Base price for the data package (e.g., GH₵5.00 for 5GB)
+- **Convenience Fee**: 1.18% of package price (e.g., GH₵0.06 for GH₵5.00)
+- **Total Amount**: Package price + fee (e.g., GH₵5.06 total)

+All three amounts are stored in the database and displayed transparently to customers at checkout.
+The fee is calculated server-side to prevent tampering.

+### Example Calculation
+For a 5GB package priced at GH₵5.00:
+- Package Price: GH₵5.00
+- Fee (1.18%): GH₵0.06 (5.00 × 0.0118)
+- Total: GH₵5.06

 ## Payment & Fulfillment Flow
 1. Customer selects package and enters contact info
 2. Frontend calls POST /api/orders (sends only packageId, phone, email)
-3. Backend fetches package, generates Paystack reference, creates order with server price
+3. Backend fetches package, calculates 1.18% fee, creates order with server-determined pricing
-4. Frontend receives order details and initializes Paystack inline SDK
+4. Frontend receives order details and displays fee breakdown
+5. Customer reviews total amount and proceeds to Paystack payment
-5. Customer completes payment with Paystack
+6. Customer completes payment with Paystack (charged totalAmount)
-6. Paystack webhook updates order status to "completed"
+7. Paystack webhook updates order status to "completed"
-7. **Automatic fulfillment**: Order is sent to DataXpress API to deliver data to customer
+8. **Automatic fulfillment**: Order is sent to DataXpress API to deliver data to customer
-8. Order marked as "fulfilled" or "failed" with error message if delivery fails
+9. Order marked as "fulfilled" or "failed" with error message if delivery fails

 ## DataXpress Integration
 The application integrates with DataXpress API for automatic MTN data delivery: